Japan PM Suga trips up with messy reversal on tourism campaign | Health

 Japan PM Suga trips up with messy reversal on tourism campaign

-Experts advising the government - who on Friday had finally urged a partial pause in the Go To programme - had been "somewhat forced" to accept policies to help the economy despite such increased health risks, he told Reuters.
-Opposition parties, who are also linking Suga to an alleged Abe funding scandal, quickly chimed in with criticism.
+The experts advising the government - who on Friday had finally urged a partial pause in the travel programme - had been "somewhat forced" to accept policies to help the economy despite such increased health risks, he said.
+Kiyoshi Kurokawa, a physician and prominent scientific adviser to the government, told Reuters Suga's actions reflected a broader problem in his policymaking.

+"He is making instantaneous decisions without listening or learning anything about it, which is a stupid thing to do," Kurokawa told Reuters.
+"He is losing some trust of the public."
+Opposition parties, who are also linking Suga to an alleged Abe funding scandal, have also gone on the attack.

 "The timing of the announcement was too late and both the timing and target areas are not clear," Tetsuro Fukuyama, secretary general of the opposition Constitutional Democratic Party of Japan, said on television.
 Suga's long-term future hinges on the outcome of a general election that must be held by October 2021.